Google Business Profile Optimization: The Complete Guide for Local Businesses

 Choose the Right Primary Category

 Your primary category is the single most influential ranking factor for local search.
-Most businesses get this wrong, and the impact ripples through every search result they are eligible for.
+Get specific.

 Good examples: